Lesbian, Gay, Bisexual, Transgender and Intersex (LGBTI)

 Australia’s ageing LGBTI population

-According to the ABS (2015), approximately 3% or more of the Australian population identify as lesbian, gay, bisexual, transgender or intersex (LGBTI) and many have experienced gender and sexuality-based discrimination over their lifetime.
+Current estimates from the Department of Health (2019) state that approximately 11% of the Australian population identify as lesbian, gay, bisexual, transgender or intersex (LGBTI).
+Many have experienced gender and sexuality-based discrimination over their lifetime.
 Discrimination can be experienced as unfair treatment, social stigma, criminalisation or persecution based on identity, family rejection, barriers to accessing health and aged care services and inappropriate medical treatment, which can result in greater social isolation for LGBTI people.

 Mainstream care approaches often assume that people are heterosexual and gender conforming.
 Many older LGBTI people may hide their sexual orientation or gender identity for their own safety or due to their previous life experiences.
 Decriminalisation of homosexuality in Australia did not occur until the 1970s, and institutional discrimination around the exclusion of same-sex couples from civil marriage was only recently resolved.
 Older LGBTI people are particularly vulnerable due to age and sexuality-based discrimination.